 As we have previously disclosed, on May 21, 2024, we received a letter from The Nasdaq Stock Market ("Nasdaq") notifying us that we were not in compliance with the minimum stockholders' equity requirement for continued listing on The Nasdaq Capital Market because we reported stockholders' equity of less than \$2.5 million in our Quarterly Report on Form 10-Q for the period ended March 31, 2024, and we did not meet the alternative tests for market value of listed securities or net income from continuing operations.
 In accordance with the notice, within 45 days of receiving the letter, we submitted a plan to regain compliance with the minimum stockholders' equity standard.
-If our plan to regain compliance is accepted, Nasdaq may grant us an extension of up to 180 calendar days from the date of the notification letter to regain compliance (i.e., until November 17, 2024).
-There can be no assurance that our plan to regain compliance will be accepted.
+Based on the Nasdaq staff's review of our plan, Nasdaq granted us an extension of 180 calendar days from the date of the notification letter to regain compliance (i.e., until November 17, 2024).
+If we regain compliance by November 17, 2024, Nasdaq will continue to monitor our ongoing compliance and, if at the time our next period report is filed with the SEC we do not evidence continued compliance, our common stock may be subject to delisting.
+In order to regain compliance, we will need to raise capital through the sale of equity securities.
+There can be no assurance that we will be able to regain compliance.